 Chris developed a passion for long range shooting and hunting from a young age.
 He previously served with the Australian Army, and has seen operational service in Afghanistan.
 Chris developed his skills and expertise over a number of years, having instructed and managed numerous sniper courses.
 He holds a Graduate Diploma in Management (Learning) and uses the extensive skills, knowledge and professional experiences obtained throughout his career to provide high quality outcomes in support of Applied Ballistics training events.

 Kathy has a bachelor’s degree in Business Administration from Northwood University.
-She spent 20 years working in customer service and production at a large printing company and is the co-owner of a campground with her husband Al. Prior to joining Applied Ballistics, she was the business manager and administrator for two local companies.
-She was also just re-elected clerk of her township.
-Kathy likes to make life fun, knitting and crocheting and going to shooting tournaments in a support capacity.
+She spent 20 years working in customer service and production at a large printing company, owned a campground, and was the township clerk before joining Applied Ballistics.
+Kathy likes to make life fun, enjoys knitting and crocheting and going to shooting tournaments in a support capacity.

 Al spent 4 years in the Navy in the late-70s as an aircraft engine mechanic and worked on F14 Tomcats in Pt Mugu Naval Air Station, California.
 This is where he became interested in shooting.
 Al spent his early shooting career in handgun silhouette winning a Michigan championship in 1985.
 He started shooting F-class in 2006, and is a F-class midrange and long range High Master.
 He began shooting team events with the Michigan F-TR team in 2013.
 With the Michigan team he won a Gold medal at the 2013 Berger SW Nationals, a Bronze medal at the 2013 F Class World Championships and a Gold medal at the 2015 Sinclair East Coast Full Bore Nationals.
 The Michigan FTR Team are the 2015 mid-range National Champions.
 Al’s highest individual awards are the overall F-TR win at the 2015 Sinclair East Coast Full Bore Nationals and 1st place in the Eastern Regional Canadian championship.
 AL has 9 FTR national records.
 He achieved his highest shooting accomplishment by being named to the US F-TR team.